Online mirror descent and dual averaging: keeping pace in the dynamic case: Formal definitions

-A general template for optimization in the mirror descent framework is shown in Algorithm \ref{alg:aomd}.
-OMD and DA are incarnations of this framework, differing only in how the dual variable $\hat y_t$ is updated.
+A general template for optimization in the mirror descent framework is shown in Algorithm~\ref{alg:aomd}.
+The two classical algorithms, online mirror descent and dual averaging, are incarnations of this, differing only in how the dual variable $\hat y_t$ is updated.